 Blue.
 It often represents some corporate images.
 It usually shows calm feelings but as a cool color, it also associates with distance and sadness.

 Purple.
 Long associated with royalty and wealth since many kings wore purple clothes.
-It’s also a color of a mystery and magic.
+It’s also a color of mystery and magic.

 Black.
-The color has a great number of the meanings.
-It associates with a tragedy and death.
+The color has a great number of meanings.
+It associates with tragedy and death.
 It signifies a mystery.
 It can be traditional and modern.
 Everything depends on how you employ it and which colors go with it.